-As an Oral Health Sciences student, you will take courses at Boston University Henry M. Goldman School of Dental Medicine (BUGSDM) as well as courses offered through the Division of Graduate Medical Sciences (GMS) at the School of Medicine.
-In addition, optional course work is available in a variety of disciplines, including public health, bioethics, evidence based dentistry, and clinical research.
+As an Oral Health Sciences student, you will take courses offered through the Boston University Henry M. Goldman School of Dental Medicine (BUGSDM) and the Division of Graduate Medical Sciences (GMS) at Boston University School of Medicine.
+Additional courses are available in a variety of disciplines including public health, bioethics, evidence based dentistry and clinical research.

-The OHS Program was initiated in 2005 as a track within the well-established MA in Medical Sciences program.
-Since the OHS Program’s inception in 2005, nearly 125 students have completed the Program and 80% have been accepted to the US dental schools.
-Due to it’s great success and increased recognition the OHS track has now been approved as a new M.S. degree for 2013.
-The curriculum of the M.S degree is very similar to the OHS track with one additional feature – the option to complete either a Capstone project OR a Thesis under the guidance of faculty from BUGSDM and GMS.
+The OHS Program was initiated in 2005 as a track within the well-established M.A. in Medical Sciences program.
+Since the OHS Program’s inception in 2005, nearly 180 students have completed the Program, 80% of whom have been accepted to the US dental schools.
+Due to the program’s success and increased recognition, the OHS track was approved as a new M.S. degree for 2013.

 For more Program information, please contact OHS Director Theresa A. Davies, Ph.D .